DRESS SMART. THINK SMART. BE SMART.

 Leather skirts, trousers or jackets

-School / office shoes with a sensible heel ( no trainers or Doc.
-Martin style boots)
+School / office shoes with a sensible heel ( no trainers)

 Smart trousers (no jeans or joggers)

-Smart dresses if worn must be just above the knee
+Smart dresses must follow the ‘just above the knee’ rule if worn above the knee

 Shirt / blouse/ smart top

 Suit style jacket, jumper or cardigan